UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_03.md

 </center>

 Notes:
-Look at the log to see which version of the file we want to go back to and get its **Short SHA-1** (the first characters of the commit ID, we'll need this to know which point in time to retrieve the file from).
-Then try with the command `git reset --hard <commit id>`.
+Examine the log to determine
+which version of the file
+you want to go back to and obtain its **Short SHA-1 hash** (the first characters of the **commit ID**, we'll need this to determine which point in time to retrieve the file from).
+Then use the command `git reset --hard <commit id>`.

 ---